 July 2nd, 2025 / 0 Comments

-Some kids can’t or won’t always tell you they are thirsty.
+Children and babies are more likely to become dehydrated than adults.
+But some kids can’t or won’t always tell you they are thirsty.
 One good way to know if a child is drinking enough water is to look at their urine.
-It should be light yellow to clear like water; if it is dark yellow or orange, this is a sign of dehydration.
+It should be light yellow to clear like water.
+If it’s dark yellow or orange, this is a sign of dehydration.
 In fact, no matter how old you are, urine color is a great way to see if you’re drinking enough water.

 The amount of water that is best for a child to drink each day depends on their age and any health conditions.
 General recommendations for daily water intake for children are: